Things You're Just Supposed to Know

 .

-In evaluating the thematic cohesion of the original attic, in which the two blast-up ghosts foreshadowed the Hat Box Ghost, who in turn was husband to the Beating Heart bride, I thought it would be helpful to re-create the original bride in her original position as much as possible, showing how the second blast-up was directly in front of her.
+In evaluating the thematic cohesion of the original attic, in which the two blast-up ghosts foreshadowed the Hat Box Ghost, who in turn was husband to the Beating Heart bride, I thought it would be helpful to re-create the original bride in her original position as much as possible, showing how the second blast-up may have looked positioned directly in front of her.

-There are no photos, but some murky film footage emerged in July of 2011, and together with other clues it was enough to establish that this version of Beating Heart was the "Corpse Bride" version.
+There are no photos, but some murky film footage emerged in July of 2011, and together with other clues we have established that this version of Beating Heart was the "Corpse Bride" version.
 I've worked up a pair of photoshops of the scene, one with the blast-up hidden and one with it in sight.
-The way the two figures were arranged violently juxtaposed them.
+If this is indeed what was there originally, the way the two figures were arranged violently juxtaposed them.
 Their relationship would have been made clear by the Hat Box Ghost.

 Just to get your bearings, here's the same scene pre-Constance, in 2002.
 Note the piano on the far right, added in 1995.